opws/opws-dataset/CONTRIBUTING.md

         accepts: email # Does the reset page accept email address, or username?
   change:
     url: https://example.com/account/changepassword
+    form:
+      oldpassword:
-    reauth: password # Do you have to enter the old password? ("no" if not)
+        input: required # Do you have to enter the old password? ("none" if not)
 registration:
   url: https://example.com/register
 login: